slara/generator-reveal/README.md

 yo reveal:slide "Markdown Slide With Notes And Section-Attributes" --notes --attributes --markdown
 ```

+## Resources

+If your presentation requires specific resources that you would like included
+with your project, place them in the resources directory.
+These assets will be
+included in the distribution and available for access at the path
+`resources/asset_name.ext`.

 ## Github Pages Deployment

 With the help of [Grunt Build Control](https://github.com/robwierzbowski/grunt-build-control), `generator-reveal` can deploy your presentation to Github Pages easily.
 All you have to do is